-In 2018 the Government of the Czech Republic adopted the Concept of Support for the Work of Archiving for 2018-2025 with a View to 2035.
+In 2018 the Government of the CR adopted the Concept of Support for the Work of Archiving for 2018-2025 with a View to 2035 (Ministry of Interior, 2018).
 The Concept focuses on evaluating the progress and development of archive work to the year 2017 and on this basis establishing the goals and steps that will lead to the further development of archive work and the functioning of archives.
 The objective is to define the basic problem areas in existing legislation on archive work and records management.
 It also addresses the issue of digital archiving and other areas associated with the introduction of electronic administration into the work of public administration and with the development of new technologies.

-The Czech Republic has a very wide network of public libararies that dates back to the 1920s.
-In 2018, according to NIPOS statistical data, there were 5317 public libraries in the country.
+The CR has a very wide network of public libraries that has existed since the 1920s.
+In 2020, according to NIPOS statistical data, there were 5307 public libraries in the country.
 Public libraries are by law registered in a database maintained by the MC.
 The MC also administers three contributory organisations in this area: the National Library of the Czech Republic, the Moravian Library in Brno, and the K. E. Macan Library and Printing Office for the Blind.
 The MC’s advisory body on library and information services is the Central Library Board of the CR, which is also involved in drawing up key strategic materials, and it issues approval of some of these materials itself (the Concept for Lifelong Education or the National Concept for the Long-Term Protection of Digital Data in Libraries).

 In 2019 an initiative called For Libraries! was founded in support of libraries that points to the long-term underfunding of library professions and to the social and environmental dimensions of the work that is connected to the dense network of libraries throughout the country.